Tutorial: build an MCP server

 This tutorial builds a small MCP server in Harn.
-The same program can expose tools, static resources, resource templates, and prompts over stdio.
+The same program can expose tools, static resources, resource templates, and prompts over stdio or Streamable HTTP.

 Use the companion example as a baseline: